yashsinha1611/sfdocs_Build_AI/docs/Integrations/hcp_consul.md

 ## Configuring StatsD plugin

 The `config.yaml` file under `/opt/sfagent/` contains all configuration information for sfAgent.
 Edit this config file and add profile key, tags (Hostnames, Application Names, Project Names),  and the StatsD plugin configuration details under `metrics` as provided in the code block below.
-Default rules file is provided under `/opt/sfagent/statsd_rules/`.
+Default rules files are provided under `/opt/sfagent/statsd_rules/`.
 In the `config.yaml` file, you may find other plugins pre populated by sfAgent.

 To monitor envoy metrics use